 Hardware-focused. ~$200 collar.
 Subscription optional for live tracking, free without.
 Step counter, sleep tracking, durable build.
 Works well for active Huskies who hike frequently.
 Some owners prefer the no-recurring-fee option.

-Microchip + Calgary license
+Microchip + Calgary licence

-The Off-Leash Truth (And the Long-Line Solution)
+The Off-Leash Reality (And the Long-Line Solution)

 What to Do When Your Husky Escapes